3pointross/psp-pages/readme.txt

 = 1.6 =
-* TODO: Add github updates
+* Adds github automatic updates
+* Adds the ability to restrict access to pages by team or user
+* Adds global navigation

 = 1.5 =
 * Support for Pano 2.0